OVH launches public cloud service in Poland – with plans for UK and Germany

 OVH is launching a public cloud service in Warsaw in response to customer demand.

-And the company is not stopping there, with plans as part of the further development of the public cloud service, in collaboration with OpenStack, there are plans to launch new public cloud regions in OVH data centres, including Germany and the United Kingdom
+And the company is not stopping there, with plans as part of the further development of the public cloud service, in collaboration with OpenStack, there are plans to launch new public cloud regions in OVH data centers, including Germany and the United Kingdom

 According to OVH, the centre was set up to address the needs of customers and businesses across the region in regards to cloud resources and it now hosts customers’ projects from all over the world, acting as a gateway to the central and eastern European markets.